About Freelance Writer Carol Koppelman

 Carol’s experience as a communicator includes journalism, corporate communications, training, technical writing (including biomedical, pharmaceutical, and information technology), proposals and, most recently, nuclear procedure writing.

-Carol is currently a contract Cyber Security Procedure Writer at Palo Verde Generating Station.
-As a member of the Cyber Security team, she is responsible for revising/developing cyber security procedures consistent with project/client objectives including standardizing document format, capturing design and licensing basis, eliminating human error traps, and establishing the appropriate level of detail based on user experience.
-She has familiarity with NEI 08-09 and NEI 10-04 documentation, as well as 10CFR 73.54.
-Carol provided writing support on specific procedures affected by theindustry Standard Design Process and is currently providing writing support for the 10CFR 50.69 Risk Informed Categorization effort.
+As a contract Cyber Security Procedure Writer at Palo Verde Generating Station, Carol was responsible for revising/developing cyber security procedures consistent with project/client objectives including standardizing document format, capturing design and licensing basis, eliminating human error traps, and establishing the appropriate level of detail based on user experience.
+As a result, she has familiarity with NEI 08-09 and NEI 10-04 documentation, as well as 10CFR 73.54.
+Carol provided writing support on specific procedures affected by the industry Standard Design Process and provided writing support for the 10CFR 50.69 Risk Informed Categorization effort.

 Prior to this, she was a contract Nuclear Procedure Writer for the Site Procedure Standards organization for the Nuclear and Technical Manual and Quality Assurance Program Description projects at Palo Verde Generating Station in Arizona.
 She started on a procedure upgrade project with the classification of Technical Editor I, and through several promotions at the request of the client, was ultimately classified as Technical Writer III.